monadierickx/swift-fm-playground/README.md

 # SwiftBedrockService

 Work in progress, feel free to open issue, but do not use in your projects.
+1. How to use the library?
+2. Example for every functionality
+3. How to add a model(family)
 <!--
 ## How to add a new model family?